Cultural histories of organ transplantation, human dissection, autopsies and the collection of body parts for museums; the cultural history of death.

 Helen MacDonald is a Senior Fellow in the School of Historical and Philosophical Studies at the University of Melbourne.
 She explores the cultural histories of body acquisition and use for transplants, dissections, post-mortem examinations, and museums.

 Helen is presently investigating the modern era of organ grafting as it was performed in England and Scotland between 1950 and 1990.
-Articles from this project published in international journals include: ‘Crossing the Rubicon: Death in “The Year of the Transplant”’ (Medical History, forthcoming); ‘Guarding the Public Interest: England’s Coroners and Organ Transplants, 1960-1975’ (Journal of British Studies, 2015); ‘Conscripting Organs: “Routine Salvaging” or Bequest?
+Articles from this project published in international journals include: ‘Crossing the Rubicon: Death in “The Year of the Transplant”’ (Medical History, 2017); ‘Guarding the Public Interest: England’s Coroners and Organ Transplants, 1960-1975’ (Journal of British Studies, 2015); ‘Conscripting Organs: “Routine Salvaging” or Bequest?
 The Historical Debate in Britain, 1961-75’ (Journal of the History of Medicine and Allied Sciences, 2015); and ‘Considering Death: The Third British Heart Transplant, 1969’ (Bulletin of the History of Medicine, 2014).

 Helen is the author of the award-winning book Human Remains: Dissection and its Histories (Yale University Press, 2006) and Possessing the Dead: The Artful Science of Anatomy (Melbourne University Press, 2010).
 She is currently editing A Cultural History of Death in the Age of Empire, one of a six-volume series on the history of death from antiquity to the present and contracted to Bloomsbury, London (General Editor Professor Douglas Davies, Durham University).
 Helen is also writing a new book which examines transplantation’s experimental years.